-7. Under 5's (3 & 4 years) 8.
-Advanced under 5's
+Under 5's (3 & 4 years)

 These classes are for preschool children in small groups (6 maximum).
 Children will develop confidence floating and gliding, evolving a leg kick and simple arm movements.
-This is the first opportunity to gain swimming badges ASA Duckling Awards.
+This is the first opportunity to gain swimming badges.